NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

     - Monochrome vision color --> #ffffff
     - Monochrome token icons --> Enabled
     - Monochrome special effects --> Disabled
+    - Fog of war weather --> Disabled
+    - Actual fog of war --> Disabled
 - [Permission Viewer](https://foundryvtt.com/packages/permission_viewer/) - Adds an easy way to view and customize permissions for players by adding UI elements along the side of actors, items, journals, etc. The UI is a little weird to get used to at first, but it's a nice quality of life change.